Hans Leberecht

 Hans Leberecht (1 December 1910 – 10 November 1960) was an Estonian writer.
 Many of his works mirrored socialist realism.
-His most important work was a story Valgus Koordis (1949).
+His most important work is the story Valgus Koordis (1949).

+Life

-He was born in St. Petersburg.
-His childhood years passed in the village of Koordi in Järva County.
+Lebrerecht was born in Saint Petersburg and grew up in Koordi, Järva County.

-In 1944 he joined with Communist Party.
+In 1944 he joined the Communist Party.
 After World War II, he lived in Tallinn.
 He was a special correspondent for the newspaper Sovetskaya Estoniya.